evolbioinfo/goalign/docs/commands/compute.md

 This command implements different computations:
 1. `goalign compute distance` : Computes a distance matrix from an input DNA alignment, with different evolutionary models:
     - pdist
+	- rawdist : Raw distance (like pdist, without normalization by length)
     - jc      : Juke-Cantor
     - k2p     : Kimura 2 Parameters
     - f81     : Felsenstein 81
     - f84     : Felsenstein 84
     - tn93    : Tamura and Nei 1993
 2. `goalign compute entropy`: Computes the entropy of each sites of the input alignment or the average entropy of all sites (`-a` option).
 2. `goalign compute pssm`: Computes and prints a Position specific scoring matrix.
 Different kind of matrices may be computed, depending on `-n` option:
     - `-n 0` : None, means raw counts